soverenio/docs/docs/getting-started/quick-start.md

     You can use any other valid release name instead of `soveren-agent` or `soveren-dar-sensor`.

     A more convenient way to manage tokens is by specifying them in `values.yaml` as described in our [configuration gude](../../administration/configuring-sensor/#sensor-token).

 5. That's it!
 You may [go to the Soveren app](https://app.soveren.io/) now and check [the dashboards](../../user-guide/overview/).

+## Fine print

 For more advanced configuration options please take a look at the [configuration page](../../administration/configuring-sensor/).
 There is also a separate description of the [security options](../../administration/securing-sensor/).